-- 15. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to unreasonably affect that organisation or undertaking in respect of its lawful business, commercial or financial affairs. - 16.
-Section 47G of the FOI Act states: - (1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information: - (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that organisation or undertaking in respect of its lawful business, commercial or financial affairs; or - (b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency. - 17.
+- 18. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to unreasonably affect that organisation or undertaking in respect of its lawful business, commercial or financial affairs. - 19.
+Section 47G of the FOI Act states: - (1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information:

+- (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that organisation or undertaking in respect of its lawful business, commercial or financial affairs; or - (b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency. - 20.
+The Guidelines at paragraph 6.184 state that "The operation of the business exemption depends on the effect of disclosure rather than the precise nature of the information itself."

 Upon examination of the document I identified information concerning the performance of companies contracting to Defence which is not publically available.
 This information is pertinent to either live and ongoing tender or contract performance management activity.
-Disclosure of this information could reasonably be expected to provide competitors with information on Defence's assessment of company performance and capability. - 18.
-In light of the above, I have decided that the specified material identified is conditionally exempt pursuant to section 47G of the FOI Act.
+Disclosure of this information could reasonably be expected to provide competitors with information on Defence's assessment of company performance and capability which would unreasonably affect those suppliers in respect to their lawful business affairs, and would reasonably be expected to prejudice the future supply of information to the Department of Defence.

+21. In light of the above, I have decided that the specified material identified is conditionally exempt pursuant to section 47G(1) of the FOI Act.